YCoCg: The lifting-based YCoCg-R variation

 A scaled version of the transformation, sometimes called YCoCg-R (where the "-R" refers to reversibility), can be implemented efficiently with a reduced bit depth.
 The scaled version uses a lifting scheme to make it exactly invertible while minimizing the bit depth of the three color components.
 For RGB signals with bit depth n, the bit depth of the Y signal when using YCoCg-R will be n and the bit depth of Co and Cg will be n+1, as contrasted with ordinary YCoCg which would need n+2 bits for Y and Cg and n+1 bits for Co.

 Here, possible values for Y are still in [0, 1], while possible values for Co and Cg are now in [-1, 1].

 The conversion from RGB to YCoCg-R is:

 The conversion from YCoCg-R to RGB is then:

 (All divisions are truncating, as in C. The forward transformation may be adapted to produce a similar implementation of YCoCg.)

+It is also possible to pack all three elements in 3n bits using modulo arithmetic.
+However, the resulting discontinuity at wraparound can confuse subsequent stages of compression.

 Efficiency gains

-The screen content coding extensions of the HEVC standard and the VVC standard include an adaptive color transform within the residual coding process that corresponds with switching the coding of RGB video into the YCoCg-R domain.

-The use of YCoCg color space to encode RGB video in HEVC screen content coding found large coding gains for lossy video, but minimal gains when using YCoCg-R to losslessly encode video.
+The screen content coding (SCC) extensions of the HEVC (H.265) standard and the VVC (H.266) standard include an adaptive color transform within the residual coding process that corresponds with switching the coding of RGB video into the YCoCg-R domain.
+Use of YCoCg color space to encode RGB video in HEVC-SCC found large (~20%) coding gains for lossy video, but minimal gains when using YCoCg-R to losslessly encode video.

+The reversible variant gives 4.21 dB of coding gain, compared to 3.54 dB for the BT.470 color matrix and 3.98 dB for the JPEG 2000 reversible color transform.